anuj-singh/TechnicalAssignment/README.md

 5. You can delete product in the dashboard screen by clicking on Delete link.
 6. You can export products in dashboard screen by clicking export excel button.

-**What hasn't been achieved:**
+**What couls be better:**
-1. Validating excel content while uploading.
+1. Logging
-2. Passing null values for mandatory fields may result in error while file upload.
+2. Enhanced front end validations and UI.

 **Tools used:**
 1. Visual Studio